How to Properly Water Your Lawn

 Choose Your Sprinkler System

-In-ground irrigation systems with pop-up heads use sophisticated controllers that can be set to go off at ideal times or day, and can be adjusted to only spray key areas.
+• In-ground irrigation systems with pop-up heads use controllers that can be set to go off at ideal times or day, and can be adjusted to only spray key areas.
+Make sure to monitor rainfall and moisture levels to avoid overwatering if your system does not take those into account.

 What is the Most Efficient Way to Water Your Lawn?